-The University participates in the Federal Family Education Loan Program (the Program), which includes the Federal Stafford Loan Program and Federal Parents Loans for Undergraduate Students.
-Program loans are made by various lenders to students attending the University.
+The University participates in the William D. Ford Federal Direct Loan Program, which includes the Direct Stafford Loan Program and the Direct PLUS Loans for parents and graduate/professional students, collectively referred to as the Direct Loan Programs.
+Direct Loan Programs processed through the U.S. Department of Education are made to students attending the University.
 Such transactions are not recorded in the financial statements of the University.
-The University performs certain administrative functions under the Program, which if not performed timely, could result in a liability to the University.
+The University performs certain administrative functions under the Direct Loan Programs, which if not performed timely, could result in a liability to the University.